Office 365 to Office 365 Public Folder Migration

 - Perform a test (pilot) migration.

-Office 365 Public folder migration: Pre-migration tasks
+Office 365 to Office 365 Public folder migration : Pre-migration activities

 On the Office 365 source server: